bodlukas/BayesFrag/README.md

-# Bayesian estimation of empirical seismic fragility functions
+# BayesFrag: Bayesian estimation of empirical seismic fragility functions

 This repository is currently under development.
 The links do not yet work.